View of the field from the outfield berm at Sloan Park in Mesa, Arizona, during a Chicago Cubs spring training game

 Arizona Cactus League spring training guide

-If you’re looking to see Major League Baseball’s spring training, you’ll have to head to one of two places.
-Both Arizona, home of the Cactus League, and Florida, where the Grapefruit League resides, are warm, sunny and full of interesting spring training stadiums to visit.
+If you’re looking to snag tickets to see Major League Baseball’s spring training in 2024, you’ll have to make plans to head to either Arizona or Florida.
+Both the Cactus League and the Grapefruit League are warm, sunny and full of interesting spring training stadiums to visit.

 Indeed, seeing the spring training ballparks in Arizona and Florida can be just as fun and rewarding as taking a regular-season ballpark tour, and whichever state you choose, you’ll have less ground to cover as well.

-Read on for more about making the most of a visit to Arizona for spring training in the Cactus League.
-For our perspective on the Grapefruit League, click here.
+Read on for more about making the most of a visit to Arizona for spring training in the Cactus League in 2024.
+Also, don’t forget to check out our overview of planning spring training travel.

 Stadiums of the Cactus League